-This was one of many jibes Uddhav Thackeray took at ally BJP in his annual Dussehra speech; however, he also clarified that the Sena would not break the alliance
+While this was one of many jibes Uddhav Thackeray took at ally BJP in his annual Dussehra speech, he also clarified that the Shiv Sena would not break the alliance

 Even as the tension between the allies comes to a boil, the BJP can bank on Shiv Sena to stick it out in the government, but will also have to put up with regular potshots, as was indicated during Uddhav Thackeray’s annual Shivaji Park Dussehra Rally yesterday.

 Uddhav Thackeray, flanked by Sena leaders Manohar Joshi, Ramdas Kadam and Sanjay Raut, said his father Bal Thackeray was probably looking down upon them with pride and thinking that Shiv Sainiks are still like tigers.
 Pic/Rane Ashish

 Although the Sena chief repeatedly referred to the BJP as a ‘friend’ during the hour-long speech, he didn’t shy away from criticising the party, whether on the issue of the Dadri lynching or rising daal prices.

 Read Story: Sainiks put up poster, Sena pulls it down

 To start with, he attacked the BJP’s stand on the Ram temple in Ayodhya, questioning why the party had not committed to a time frame for establishing the temple.
 “They say, mandir wahin banayenge… taarik nahin batayenge (They talk about building the temple there, but not when it will happen).”